|In the spirit of informed choice, Eats On Feets expects full disclosure from every person who participates in sharing breastmilk.|

 At first, premature babies can have difficulty tolerating any food that is introduced to its delicate system.
 The adaptation to normal feeding can pose problems for various reasons and until proper digestion is established, these babies receive nutrients via an intravenous line.15

-When a baby is able to digest breastmilk, the best food for a premature baby is raw, unpasteurized milk from his or her mother.
+When a baby is able to digest breastmilk, the best food for a premature baby is raw, unpasteurized milk from their own parent.
 In ‘Optimal feeding of low birth weight infants, the WHO writes: “There is strong and consistent evidence that feeding mother’s own milk to pre-term infants of any gestation is associated with a lower incidence of infections and necrotizing enterocolitis, and improved neurodevelopmental outcome as compared with formula feeding.”
 The benefits of breastmilk and its anti-infective components have been well established and is especially important for the protection of preterm infants.
 Please see ‘Why breastmilk?’ for more information on the antimicrobial properties of breastmilk.

-Every effort needs to be made by the hospital staff to encourage and support the mother of a preterm baby to express her own milk.
+Every effort needs to be made by the hospital staff to encourage and support the parent of a preterm baby to express their own milk.
 Separation, stress, fatigue and the possible precarious condition of the infant can affect milk production.
-Counseling mothers of preterm infants has been shown to increase the incidence of breastmilk feeding.16 In ‘Optimal feeding of low birth weight infants,’ the WHO concludes that when mothers are involved in the care and feeding of LBW infants, “substantial benefits in terms of improved breastfeeding rates and early discharge from hospital were reported when mothers participated in the care and feeding of their LBW infants in neonatal units.”
+Counseling parents of preterm infants has been shown to increase the incidence of breastmilk feeding.16 In ‘Optimal feeding of low birth weight infants,’ the WHO concludes that when parents are involved in the care and feeding of LBW infants, “substantial benefits in terms of improved breastfeeding rates and early discharge from hospital were reported when mothers participated in the care and feeding of their LBW infants in neonatal units.”

 In ‘Sample Hospital Breastfeeding Policy for Newborns’ the American Academy of Pediatrics (AAP) writes that “Mothers who deliver prematurely may not be aware of the benefits of human milk for their preterm newborns and commonly base their decisions on health-related issues.
 Staff (physicians and nurses) will therefore stress the protective properties of breast milk and recommend mothers provide breast milk without necessarily making the commitment to breastfeed.”